 Nope.
 The curriculum is designed to complement the curriculum for your major.
-Honors fulfills some of the University's general education requirements and integrates into your degree program without increasing the number of courses you need to take to graduate.
-It is, of course, important to work with your advisor to make sure everything fits together the way it should.
+Honors courses fulfill some of the University's general education requirements and integrates into your degree program without increasing the number of courses you need to take to graduate.
+It is, of course, important to work with your advisor to make sure everything fits the way it should.

 14. Are these the same as the honors courses I took in high school?

 No. Most high school honors courses are enriched or accelerated courses in a particular discipline, for example, Honors English, Honors Math, or Honors History.
 Our Honors courses are interdisciplinary on special topics.
 This is one of the real strengths of our curriculum; it provides an opportunity to explore topics from a myriad of viewpoints and brings together students and faculty from diverse disciplines to investigate some of the big questions that are at the center of who and what we are.

 15. Are Honors courses much harder than regular college courses?
 And as an incoming freshman, will the Honors courses be too much for me to handle?

 That depends on what you mean by "harder."
 The small size of Honors classes promotes a supportive atmosphere and encourages ongoing and significant discussion between students and their instructors.
 Honors classes are also consistently interesting.
 Students often find that the time they spend on their Honors courses seems to pass more quickly than when they are preparing for other classes.